 Team Ministry and Gospel Catholicity

 I was working at the Church Andrew attended at the time.
 He was a chaplain at a school and we had both recently completed our theological education at the same institution.
-But we were in an odd spot, I had grown up in the Dutch Reformed Church, Andrew the Presbyterian, we had attended an Anglican college, but had found ourselves at a great Baptist Church in our area.
+But we were in an odd spot, I had grown up in the Australian Reformed Church, Andrew the Presbyterian, we had attended an Anglican college, but had found ourselves at a great Baptist Church in our area.

 This was not a great recipe for planting a Church: Andrew and I had Reformed convictions regarding Church life and practice, we were not a bad fit for the Anglicans except we had almost zero ability to plant a Church in Wyndham under their structures, and yet the Church community we were involved in was Baptist.